 Guidelines effective July 29, 2019.

 Aldi Reviewer is, first and foremost, about sharing our writers’ thoughts on Aldi products with the world.
 We work hard every day to build trust and community with our readers, both through giving our best, independent take on Aldi products and by giving readers a chance to respond to what we write, including through comments.
-We take that charge very seriously, so we are very protective of the type of content we publish on our platform.
+Because we take our relationship with our readers seriously, we are protective of the type of content we publish on our platform.

 In general, we look for the following in evaluating sponsored post inquiries: